pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 You should then retry attaching and it should work.

-Entering the debugging interface, you will find it familiar if you’ve worked with GDB.
-It is a interactive dialogue that allows you to interact with the execution of the tidb server attached on.
-You should type `help` into the dialogue and read the help messages.
+Once entering the debugging interface, you will find it familiar if you’ve worked with GDB.
+It is an interactive dialogue that allows you to interact with the execution of the tidb server attached on.
+To learn more information about delve, you can type `help` into the dialogue and read help messages.

 ### Using delve for debugging